Social Security Credits

-Credits are the "building blocks" we use to find out whether you have the minimum amount of covered work to qualify for each type of Social Security benefits.
+Credits are the "building blocks" we use to find out whether you have the minimum amount of covered work to qualify for each type of Social Security benefit.
+For most people, the minimum number is 40 credits.
 If you stop working before you have enough credits to qualify for benefits, your credits will stay on your record.
-If you return to work later on, you can add more credits so that you can qualify.
+If you return to work later on, more credits will be added.
 No benefits can be paid if you do not have enough credits.

-When you work and pay Social Security taxes, you earn up to a maximum of four "credits" for each year.
 The way you earn a credit has changed over the years.
+Currently, when you work and pay Social Security taxes, you earn up to a maximum of four "credits" per year.

 Before 1978, employers reported your earnings every 3 months and we called credits "quarters of coverage," or QCs.
 Back then, you got a QC or credit if you earned at least $50 in a 3-month calendar quarter.

 In 1978, employers started reporting your earnings just once a year.
-Credits are now based on your total wages and self-employment income during the year, no matter when you did the actual work.
+Credits are now based on your total wages and self-employment income throughout the year, no matter when during the year you did the work.
 You might work all year to earn four credits, or you might earn enough for all four in a much shorter length of time.

-The amount of earnings it takes to earn a credit has changed since 1978.
-In the year 2016, you must earn $1,260 in covered earnings to get one Social Security or Medicare work credit and $5,040 to get the maximum four credits for the year.
+The amount of earnings it takes to earn a credit may change each year.
+In 2019, you must earn $1,360 in covered earnings to get one Social Security or Medicare work credit and $5,440 to get the maximum four credits for the year.

-During your lifetime, you probably will earn more credits than the minimum number you need to be eligible for benefits.
+During your lifetime, you will probably earn more credits than the minimum number you need to be eligible for benefits.
 These extra credits do not increase your benefit amount.
-Your average earnings over your working years determine how much your monthly payment will be.
+The average of your earnings over your working years, not the number of credits you earn, determines how much your monthly payment will be.